blankworker1/BYOB/KEYCARD.md

 7. Secure Storage

-SEEDCARD is stored by family or trusted group member
+KEYCARD is stored by family or trusted group member